| Valetting the Valetta

 changing shape over the years, it has now been returned to its

+original shape.
 Once water tight the process of restoring the inside could

 begin.
 The aircraft contained two types of seat, 11 VIP seats